jcconnell/python-magicseaweed/README.md

 Not affiliated with magicseaweed.com.
 Use at your own risk.

 ## TODO:
-- Compile chart into animated GIFs for the ForecastDataBlocks
+- [ ] Compile chart into animated GIFs for the ForecastDataBlocks

-## NOTES:
+## Obtain an API Key:

 The Magic Seaweed API is currently in beta.
 To obtain an API key, please follow the instructions available here [Sign Up](https://magicseaweed.com/developer/sign-up)
 - Email [general@magicseaweed.com](mailto:general@magicseaweed.com) with the following information